alexyorke/Rabbit/README.md

 Rabbit is going to know what to set the mysterious block delay to, depending on your geographical region and internet speed so that you, as a developer, do not need to ask the user or make a guess.
 Furthermore, Rabbit springs to action when the client disconnects and automatically cleans up the session.

 ***Note:*** the MouseBreaker authentication pattern is very similar to ArmorGames and so may be difficult to deciper between them automatically.
-Also the disconnect cleanup feature has not been implemented, yet.
+Moreover there are much more ArmorGames accounts than MouseBreaker accounts.
+The disconnect-cleanup feature has not been implemented, yet.